PiwikPRO/actions/README.md

       - name: Check out repository code
         uses: actions/checkout@v2

-      # simple linting, uses .golangci configiration file from the repo that is being linted:
+      # Simple linting, uses .golangci configiration file from the repo that is being linted:
       - name: Run linters
-        uses: PiwikPRO/actions/go/lint@3.0.0
+        uses: PiwikPRO/actions/go/lint@master

-      # or more sophisticated linter, using common configuration for all repositories and enforcing incremental improvements with every PR:
+      # More sophisticated linter, using common configuration for all repositories and enforcing incremental improvements with every PR.
+      # Copy-pasting this snippet is enough, as all of those variables are exposed on organization level in Piwik PRO.
       - name: Run linters
-        uses: PiwikPRO/actions/go/lint@3.0.0
+        uses: PiwikPRO/actions/go/lint@master
         with:
           inclint: "true"
           inclint-aws-access-key-id: ${{ secrets.COVERAGE_S3_ACCESS_KEY_ID }}